Celtic rock: Wales

+While the 1990s saw the creation of the Fflach:tradd label and an increase in recognisably Celtic rock acts like the Bluehorses, Welsh music was defined by the return of internationally successful rock bands that marked the "Cool Cymru" era, such as the Manic Street Preachers, Stereophonics, Super Furry Animals and Catatonia.

+The early twenty-first century saw another revival for Welsh Celtic Rock, led by Calan, 9Bach and Bwncath who continue to find success within the Celtic rock genre.

 Cornwall and the Isle of Man

-Whereas other Celtic nations already had existing folk music cultures before the end of the 1960s this was less true in Cornwall and the Isle of Man, which were also relatively small in population and more integrated into English culture and (in the case of Cornwall) the British State.
+Whereas other Celtic nations already had existing folk music cultures before the end of the 1960s, this was less true in Cornwall and the Isle of Man, which were also relatively small in population and more integrated into English culture and (in the case of Cornwall) the British State.
 As a result, there was relatively little impact from the initial wave of folk electrification in the 1970s.
 However, the pan-Celtic movement, with its musical and cultural festivals helped foster some reflections in Cornwall where a few bands from the 1980s onwards utilised the traditions of Cornish music with rock, including Moondragon and its successor Lordryk.
 More recently the bands Sacred Turf, Skwardya and Krena, have been performing in the Cornish language.